-I haven’t made a savoury crumble for at least 15 years, probably longer.
+I hadn’t made a savoury crumble for at least 15 years, probably longer.
 But for some reason, it was exactly what I fancied.
 Perhaps it’s the nip in the air that signals autumn is on its way?
 Perhaps the shorter evenings?
 Whatever it was, a creamy, comforting filling topped with crisp, golden, savoury crumbs was called for.

 Retro cuisine